 5 Common Mistakes People Make After a Car Accident

 Being injured in a car accident can be a very stressful and traumatic experience.
 It’s not surprising that many people get caught up in the moment and end up saying or doing things that they shouldn’t when they are at the scene of the accident.
-This is especially true for people who have never been in a car accident before and also for those folks who have never dealt with the legal system after suffering an injury.
+This is especially true for people who have never been in a car accident before and also for those folks who have never dealt with the legal system after suffering an injury in Savannah.
 It’s essential to learn as much as possible about what to do after a car crash.
 However, it’s just as important to know what common mistakes you should avoid if you’ve been in an accident.
-Here, our car accident lawyers in Savannah discuss common mistakes people make after car accidents:
+Here, we discuss common mistakes people make after car accidents:

 1. Not Calling The Police